Rough sound waves in $3D$ compressible Euler flow with vorticity: Summary of the reductions of the proof of the Strichartz estimate of Theorem

 We now discuss precisely which of the estimates we have already derived are needed to repeat the arguments of \cite{qW2017}*{Section~7} and to carry out the above steps.
 We will not fully describe all of the analysis in \cite{qW2017}*{Section~7}; rather, we will describe only the part of the analysis that relies on the estimates we have derived.
+Specifically, we focus primarily on arguments that rely on estimates for the acoustic geometry.
+We again emphasize that although we have derived the same estimates for the acoustic geometry as in \cite{qW2017}, our proof of the estimates (derived in Sect.\,\ref{S:ESTIMATESFOREIKONALFUNCTION}) required substantial additional arguments because we had to control new source terms coming from the entropy and vorticity.
+The remaining arguments, not discussed here, needed to close the bootstrap -- and hence establish Theorem~\ref{T:BOUNDEDNESSOFCONFORMALENERGY} -- are the same as in \cite{qW2017}*{Section~7}, to which we refer the reader for more details.
 We start by noting that the basic estimates \eqref{E:RESTATEMENTTANDRBOUNDS}, \eqref{E:RESTATEMENTNULLLAPSEANDVOLFORMBOUNDS}, and \eqref{E:RESTATEMENTLINFTYBOUNDSFORCONFORMALFACTOR} are used throughout \cite{qW2017}*{Section~7}.
 We also refer readers to Footnote~\ref{FN:SMALLCORRECTIONTOLAMBDAPOWER} regarding a minor discrepancy between the estimates we derived here and corresponding estimates in \cite{qW2017}; we will not comment further on these issues.